 - Prevent your credit score from dropping from product switching instead of applying for a new credit card

-- Test drive frequent flyer programs you’ve never used before and get first hand experience on using them
+- Test drive frequent flyer programs you’ve never used before and got the first-hand experience on using them

 How to do an RBC credit card product switch